morteng/SF4/docs/PRD.md

 ## 3. Key Features
 1. **Minimal Required Fields**
-   Only stipend name is required - other fields can be filled later by AI bot.
+   - Only stipend name is required for creation
+   - Other fields can be populated later by AI bot
+   - Admin interface must use full page reloads for all CRUD operations
 2. **Tag-Based Filtering**
    Real-time filtering via HTMX partial page updates.
 2. **Administrative Interface**